How to prepare your car for sale

 - Check the basic electrics.
 For instance, are all the lamps working?

-- Make sure there is a spare tyre and that it has the minimum legal tread depth of 1.6mm across its width.
-This can easily be done with a 20p coin – watch the video on the First Time Driver website.
+- Make sure there is a spare tyre and it has the minimum legal tread depth of 1.6mm across its width.
+This can easily be done with a 20p coin – see the diagram on the Tyre Safe websiteopens in new window.

 - Consider touching up chips and scratches – either professionally or yourself if you’ve got the know-how.